didi/LogicFlow/README.en-us.md

 ### How to Contribute

 LogicFlow is open to the outside, whether it is just fixing docment typo or a major reconstruction of the overall function of LogicFlow, we welcome it.
-For each of your PRs, we will carefully review, reply, and merge them. details can see [LogicFlow Contribution Guides](
+For each of your PRs, we will carefully review, reply, and merge them.
+Details can see [LogicFlow Contribution Guides](https://github.com/didi/LogicFlow/blob/master/CONTRIBUTING.md).